-To celebrate the Centenary of Victoria Hall in 1997, Sue Lane (Secretary 1993 to present) researched and authored a fascinating booklet giving a full history of the Hall.
+To celebrate the Centenary of Victoria Hall in 1997, Sue Lane (Secretary 1993 to 2018) researched and authored a fascinating booklet giving a full history of the Hall.
 It's well worth reading.
 For example, did you know, that from initial meeting to actual building completion was just 7 months?
 Quite incredible but true!

 A limited number of leather bound copies of the booklet were produced for the Centenary and you'll see one such cover at the start of the booklet.
 This cover was produced by Tony Stacey.

 You may require Adobe Reader to view this document which you can obtain free here